stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    pure functions against a large number of randomly generated arguments, to get strong guarantees about these properties to hold for *all* possible arguments.
-One example would be a test for verifying that reversing a list twice results in the original list.
+One example would be a test for verifying that the result of reversing a list twice equals the original list.

-   While it is possible to proof many of the simpler properties in Idris directly without the need for tests, this is no longer possible as soon as functions are involved, which don't reduce during evaluation.
+   While it is possible to proof many of the simpler properties in Idris directly without the need for tests, this is no longer possible as soon as functions are involved, which don't reduce during unification such as foreign function call or functions not publicly exported from other modules.

 2. While `State s a` gives us a convenient way to talk about stateful computations, it only allows us to mutate the